 1. Caesar Salad

-The most famous salad served in almost every Italian restaurant in the U.S. is actually not Italian at all but very American.
-Until recently asking for parmesan cheese and croutons on a salad in Italy would have meant asking to be laughed at.
-In recent years with globalization and international menus offered in Italian restaurants, some places have begun to offer it.
-Don't be fooled if you see "Insalata Cesare" on your menu as it still remains an American dish.
+The most famous salad served in almost every Italian restaurant in the U.S. is actually not Italian at all, but American.
+In Italy, asking for parmesan cheese and croutons on a salad would mean asking for quizzical looks in response, at least until recently.
+However, globalization has brought international menus to many Italian restaurants now, and some have begun to offer it.
+Don't be fooled, though.
+If you see "Insalata Cesare" on your menu, you're still going to order an American dish!

 2. Rolling Spaghetti with a Spoon

 Italians NEVER roll their spaghetti using a spoon because those who do it are considered rude.
 The same thing applies to cutting long pasta with a knife.
 Regardless of what you might have seen or heard, don't do it.
 If you're having trouble rolling your pasta using your fork, just set the tines on your plate to help you.

 3. Salad As Appetizer

 In Italy, a salad is served as a side dish with a meal's second course and never before the first.
 Asking for a salad as an appetizer is not common: Italians rather use salad to cleanse the palate after eating the majority of their meal.